jtPerceval/jtkicker/README.md

 Ping Pong       |            |     |               |     |      |          | No                          |60€            |8.530 (2012) NES   |
 Roc'n Rope      |       1984 | No  | Only output   | No  | 8910 | No       | Yes, only 082,083           |350€PCB 50€cart|43.873 (2011)      |

+# Test Mode

+* Super Basketball test mode is enabled by holding 1P and 2P while the game boots

 # Acknowledgement

 This development has been possible thanks to the board donated by yeahbuddy and the following patrons: